 Lara Colananni, Specialist Conveyancing Attorney from Guthrie Colananni Attorneys says that bond registration delays are most often due to incomplete or incorrect documentation.

 “The main areas of concern are FICA compliance, life insurance and home owner’s insurance and it’s not uncommon for clients to arrive at the office with no or outdated FICA or incomplete details, especially when lease agreements are used to show proof of address.
 Incorrect, incomplete or unsigned lease agreements are instantly rejected by the banks and clients then have to go back to have the agreements corrected which causes delays.”

 “We also often experience delays when clients fail to produce the necessary additional documentation which must be signed by brokers and doctors, even though these requirements are always set out in the quote from the bank.”

 Colananni believes that these errors and omissions are often an oversight due to the fact that people generally have an innate aversion to official paperwork and filling in documents which is why she always invites her clients to contact her to discuss queries and to go through the requirements with her if they want to ensure that they haven’t missed anything important.

 “It’s imperative to carefully read all the details in the correspondence from the banks and lawyers carefully.
-Implementation is largely the onus of the applicant and they should therefore always strive get their documentative ducks in a very neat row sooner rather than later.”
+Implementation is largely the onus of the applicant and they should therefore always strive to get their documentative ducks in a very neat row sooner rather than later.”

-McKirby concludes: “The additional criteria for self-employed buyers is understandably daunting, however, with the guidance of knowledgeable and experienced property finance specialists and estate agents it’s possible to seamlessly navigate the potential administrative minefield that acquiring your dream home entails.”
+McKirby concludes: “The additional criteria for self-employed buyers is understandably daunting, however, with the guidance of knowledgeable and experienced property finance specialists and estate agents, it’s possible to seamlessly navigate the potential administrative minefield that acquiring your dream home entails.”